anondo1969/MultiNERD_NER_Evaluation/README.md

  Email: mahbub.ul.alam.anondo@gmail.com

 ## Overview
-This repository documents the training and evaluation of named entity recognition (NER) models using the English subset of the MultiNERD dataset.
+This repository documents the training and evaluation of named entity recognition (NER) models using the English subset of the [**MultiNERD**](https://huggingface.co/datasets/Babelscape/multinerd) dataset.
 The dataset includes 10 languages and 15 NER categories, with a focus on Wikipedia and WikiNews texts.
-The project centers around fine-tuning the "bert-base-multilingual-cased" BERT-based language model with the English portion of the MultiNERD dataset.
+The project centers around fine-tuning the "bert-base-multilingual-cased" BERT-based language model with the English portion of the [**MultiNERD**](https://huggingface.co/datasets/Babelscape/multinerd) dataset.

 ## System Implementation
 ### System A
-- **Dataset**: Uses the English subset of the MultiNERD dataset.
+- **Dataset**: Uses the English subset of the [**MultiNERD**](https://huggingface.co/datasets/Babelscape/multinerd) dataset.
-- **Framework**: Training conducted with the SpanMarker Python framework, which processes sentences through a pretrained encoder (such as BERT or RoBERTa) and fine-tunes it using cross-entropy loss.
+- **Framework**: Training conducted with the [**SpanMarker**](https://github.com/tomaarsen/SpanMarkerNER/) Python framework, which processes sentences through a pretrained encoder (such as BERT or RoBERTa) and fine-tunes it using cross-entropy loss.
 The model employs special tokens to indicate the start and end of a span in the input sentence.

 ### System B
-- **Dataset**: Mirrors System A, focusing on five entity types: PERSON, ORGANIZATION, LOCATION, DISEASES, ANIMAL.
+- **Dataset**: Mirrors System A, except limiting on five entity types: PERSON, ORGANIZATION, LOCATION, DISEASES, ANIMAL.
-- **Framework**: Adopts the same SpanMarker Python framework as System A.
+- **Framework**: Adopts the same [**SpanMarker**](https://github.com/tomaarsen/SpanMarkerNER/) Python framework as System A.
 - **Adjustments**: Excludes other entity types and alters label IDs for consistency.

 ## Evaluation and Analysis